Rogarrid/to_do_list_react_mongodb/README.md

 4. Enter the project folder cd to_do_list_react_mongodb

-5. Go to frontend: npm install
+5. Go to frontend: npm install and npm run build

-6. Exit frontend, enter backend: npm install
+6. Exit frontend, enter backend: npm install and node server.js

-7. In the terminal where backend is, start project: node server.js

 8. Open browser and enter http://localhost:3000/